trackit/aws-cognito-boilerplate/README.md

 }
 ```

-By default we provide inside `example.env` the required object by Amplify for the authentication configuration but if you need to add custom settings feel free to add them inside your environment file.
+By default we provide inside `.sample.env` the required object by Amplify for the authentication configuration but if you need to add custom settings feel free to add them inside your environment file.

 If you need to add a new service, for instance storage service (Amazon S3) you can create a new entry to the amplifyConfig object and create a new interface.
 i.e: